sodadata/docs/soda-core/connect-core-to-cloud.md

 ## Prerequisites

 * You have [installed]({% link soda-core/installation.md %}) and [configured]({% link soda-core/configuration.md %}) Soda Core and run at least one scan of your data.<br /> OR
-* You followed steps in the [Quick start for Soda Core and Soda Cloud]({% link soda/quick-start-soda-core.md %}) to set up Soda Core and run at least one scan of your data.
+* You have set up Soda Core and run at least one scan of your data.

 ## Connect